Choosing the right membrane switch can be a challenge. There are so many questions, like:

 How big does the switch need to be?

 We can create a variety of sizes and shapes, and there are a variety of techniques that can be used to reduce the size of a membrane switch.
 For example, a printed circuit layer can be designed with a matrix layout to reduce its size.
 Small, side-fired modern LED lights can also be employed to reduce thickness, maintaining your membrane switch’s sleek profile.

 The environment your final product will be used in plays an important role in the design of the membrane switch.
 Membrane switches used outdoors, for example, will need to be built using UV-protected material and coatings.
 Other membrane switches may need to be designed to protect against electrostatic discharge (ESD).
 Talk to us about the typical environment your product will be used in!

 Many industries rely on ingress protection to keep their equipment running and to keep users safe.
 This is especially common in the medical industry.
 We offer switches built in clean rooms with up to IP67 protection.

 Do you need any form of backlighting?

-Backlighting helps users interact with your product even in low-light scenarios—it’s key in building products from consumer electronics to military equipment.
+Backlighting helps users interact with your product even in low-light scenarios—it’s key in building products from consumer electronics to medical equipment.
 Our sleek, low-profile LEDs offer backlighting without dramatically increasing the profile of your membrane switch.